-Notice: Starting January 1, 2018, building department services, including building permits and property inspections, for the Village will be processed through Hamilton County.
-Information on Hamilton County’s process can be reviewed here.
+Notice: On January 1, 2018, building department services, including building permits, for the Village of Golf Manor began processing through Hamilton County.
+The application process is detailed here.
+Information on Hamilton County Building Inspections and Permit Department’s processes can be reviewed here.

 WELCOME TO OUR GREAT VILLAGE

 A first suburb of Greater Cincinnati, the Village of Golf Manor was incorporated in 1947, built on an oasis of rich farmland, wild roses and honeysuckle that gave way to streets named after many of the founding families, including Wiehe, Stover, Hammel, Pieper, Kellerman, and Engle (Englewood).

 Cradling the northwest corner of Losantiville Country Club, Golf Manor was so named because of its proximity to several historic golf courses, including Maketewah , Avon Fields and the former Crest Hills.

 Just over one-half square mile in size, approximately 3,600 residents (~1,600 households, 897 families, 1,800 housing units) call Golf Manor home and enjoy the benefits of our own professional police, fire, emergency medical and service departments.